udacity/pdsnd_github/README.md

 Programming for Data Science with Python

 ### Description
-this help to understand bike sharing data in cities in the US and how to manipulate the data for information.
+This help to understand bike sharing data in cities in the US and how to manipulate the data for information.

 ### Files used